republik/plattform/packages/styleguide/src/components/Editor/docs.md

   | 'carouselTitle'
 ```

 Then we configure our element.
-We want the title of the carousel to look like an editorial subhead. `/carousel/title.tsx`:
+Let's say we want the title of the carousel to look like an editorial subhead. `/carousel/title.tsx`:

 ```code|lang-js
 import { ElementConfigI } from '../../custom-types'